 Cook per packet instruction.
 I use the rice cooker which takes about 60 minutes or so.

 Mix, season and cook: one package of bird’s eye southwest protein blend mix (12.7 oz), one package of beefless ground (13.7 oz) and 2 cans (29 oz total) of fire roasted tomatoes.
 Add cooked couscous (1½ cup dry), mix well and enjoy.

 Heat 1 tablespoon of the oil in a medium saucepan, add ½ large onion diced and cook, stirring, until soft, about 5 minutes.
 Add 2 cans of drained (safe one can liquid) and rinsed pinto beans (30 oz), preserved bean liquid, 2 cups chicken broth, one package on bird’s eye southwest protein blend (12.7 oz), 2 teaspoons low sodium soy sauce, pinch of salt and a few grinds of black pepper.
 Bring to a simmer, add 8 to 10 cups of kale (stemmed and shredded into 1-2-inch pieces) and stir until wilted.
 Bring back to a simmer and cook until the kale gets tender and the stew has thickened a bit, about 15 to 20 minutes.

 Always use containers closest to the size of your meals.
 This will limit the amount of air surrounding the food extending the life of your precious meals.

 To make the whole process cleaner and less stressful you may want to consider portioning your meals later in a day in a cold state.
-May get a few extra dishes dirty at first but it will make the process simpler as you cook for couple of hours and then later in the day you portion it all out for 30 minutes or so.
-Leaving the food out while you wait for other items that are still cooking is not good for extended period of time.
+May get a few extra dishes dirty at first but it will make the process simpler as you cook for a couple of hours and then later in the day you portion it all out for 30 minutes or so.
+Leaving the food out while you wait for other items that are still cooking is not good for an extended period of time.